HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/connections/index.md

-# Configure HCL Portal to work with HCL Connections
+# Integrating HCL Connections with HCL Digital Experience

+HCL Connections brings social networking to the enterprise and helps you to communicate, collaborate, and build strong relationships with others.
+Stay connected from the office or your mobile device.
+HCL Connections consists of the following applications: Activities, Blogs, Bookmarks, Communities, Files, Forums, Home page, Metrics, Profiles, and Wikis.

-Integrate the power of HCL Connections with HCL Portal application.
+Integrate the power of HCL Connections with HCL Digital Experience.

-Choose the deployment type for your organization and follow the installation and configuration steps to integrate HCL Connections with HCL Portal.
+Choose the deployment type for your organization and follow the installation and configuration steps to integrate HCL Connections with HCL DX.

 -   **[Configure HCL Connections on-premise](../connections/configuration/cfg_portal_with_cnx/connections_onpremise/index.md)**<br>
 Bring the power of HCL Connections to your portal applications.